o1-labs/rfcs/00xx-account-deletion.md

 ### Implementation steps

-The implementation of deletable accounts can be broken down in 3 steps
+The implementation of deletable accounts can be broken down in 3 steps, targeting the following `[base_branch]`:
-- Ledger changes to get basic deletion working + unit testing;
+1. `[compatible]` Ledger changes to get basic deletion working and related unit testing;
-- Add ledger synchronization and test it: upon completing this step, the set of changes implemented could even be part of soft-fork.
-- Transition support:
+2. `[compatible]` Add ledger synchronization and related testing;
+3. `[develop]` Transaction logic support:
-  - Extend account updates : upon completion, the SDK team can start working on their end to see if the API works for them, though no effect can be observed;
+  a.
+Extend account updates : upon completion, the SDK team can start working on
+     their end to see if the API works for them, though no effect can be observed;
-  - Add actual support in the logic and the snark
+  b.
+Add account deletion support in transaction logic and snark

+The changes implemented in steps 1 and 2 are *soft-forkable* as they will not impact the shape of proofs.
+Step 3 updates a number of definitions of `Mina_wire_types`, thus can be made available only through a *hard fork*.

 ### Testing